 Whether PII compromise or employing weak network connections for transactions, small and medium-sized businesses are too vulnerable to these types of data breaches, resulting in loss and sales revenue.

 Following the discovery of a data breach, organisations subject to industry or regional cybersecurity regulations are compelled by law to comply and perform the authorised actions.
 If a company is discovered to be non-compliant, it may face severe fines and penalties.

-Strict adherence to cybersecurity compliance rules lowers the likelihood of a data breach as well as the less-quantifiable consequences of a breach, such as reputation harm, business interruption, and loss of business.
+Strict adherence to cybersecurity compliance rules lowers the likelihood of a data breach as well as the less-quantifiable consequences of a breach, such as violation of missing data breach reporting, reputation harm, business interruption, and loss of business.

 What is cybersecurity compliance?

 In general, compliance is described as adhering to rules and achieving benchmarks.
 Compliance in cybersecurity refers to developing a cybersecurity program that sets risk-based controls to safeguard the integrity, confidentiality, and availability of information stored, processed, or transferred.

 Cybersecurity compliance is not dependent on a single standard or law.
 Depending on the industry, several standards may overlap, causing confusion and additional work for businesses that use a checklist-based approach.

 Meeting regulatory compliance standards and criteria have benefits for organisations.
 Implementing appropriate safeguards and security measures to protect sensitive customer and employee information strengthens the company’s security posture, which also aids in protecting intellectual property such as trade secrets, software code, product specifications, and other information that gives your company a competitive advantage.

 What data is in scope?